EntomoSci/tech-job-analyzer/docs/python_org_tags.md

 ## Data preparations for all raw HTML sections
 The *hacky* method to cut the HTML and get each feature section separately by spliting the code in `<h2>`, returns each section with a `</h2>` that can be used to separate the title of the section from its content.
 So we've convenient to write a function to do that for all sections.

+**Note**: The dummy variables `_` receive the titles of the sections that can be used to ensure that the data goes to the correct variables.
+If the structure of job page varies from job to job, you must consider using these variables.
 ```py
 # Function to separate each section title from its content.
 def get_title_and_content(section: str) -> tuple[str,str]: